teddy bear Parenting & Family See also:

 Webfinder: Learning Disabilities

 South Plainfield Police Department PatchSOUTH PLAINFIELD POLICE DEPARTMENT Special Needs Registry - The Special Needs Registry is designed to ensure that police & other first responders have all the vital information they will need in the event of an emergency.
 The form can be completed on-line.
 Applications may also be mailed to or dropped off at South Plainfield Police Headquarters.
 All forms will be sent to the South Plainfield Police Department and kept on file.
 Participation is voluntary, and you may opt out at any time.
+See also Middlesex County Special Needs Registry NEW!
+(Middlesex County Department of Public Safety and Health, Office of the Prosecutor: Community Engagement).

 About Disabilities - A collection of information about disabilities, including facts about specific disabilities, living with disability, talking to children about disability, disability etiquette, the Americans with Disabilities Act, and disability & relationships.
 (Easter Seals)